seznam/compose-react-refs/README.md

 [react refs](https://reactjs.org/docs/refs-and-the-dom.html) (ref objects and callbacks are both supported and can be mixed) into a single callback ref.

+This utility does not use
+[react hooks](https://reactjs.org/docs/hooks-intro.html), therefore it can be used in class components (and even outside of react world) safely.

 ## Usage

 ```typescript jsx